thethythy/Mnemopwd/README.rst

 - Keys are computed on the fly by the client and the server
 - Keys are never stored by the server or by the client
 - Do some self-controls before starting
+- IP Auto-configuration at first launch (if server and client are on same private LAN)
 - Configuration by file and/or by command line options
 - Server running in background (only on POSIX systems)
 - UML model of the secure application protocol (see https://github.com/thethythy/Mnemopwd)